Messages from Father Dan

 1.)
 If you are feeling ill, stay home.

 2.)
-You are strongly encouraged to wear a mask, please bring from home.
+You are required to wear a mask, please bring from home.
 A limited number is available for you to take one.

 3.)
 Use hand sanitizer, two dispensers are located in the hallway leading to the chapel.